Informo/specs/content/information-distribution/source.md

 registration event published by the previous user).

-Client implementations **can** warn users reading articles published by a source's or a subsource's previous user that this user isn't active anymore, and might get compromised at some point.
+Client implementations **can** warn users reading articles published by a source's or a sub-source's previous user that this user isn't active anymore, and might get compromised at some point.
 This is the only exception to the equal treatment principle mentioned in the previous paragraph.

 ## Localisation